smiddy-001/bookm-parser/README.md

 This README.md is so people like me and you can remember what the fuck this whole thing means when we move onto another project and forget about all of this.

 Ummmmmm.
 I started using ur code but got rid of alot of it lol.
-Python for life :cool
+Python for life 😎